meltaylor78/pie_junkie/README.md

 <a href="https://pie-junkie.herokuapp.com"><img src="readme_assets/images/site_banner.jpg" target="_blank"
 alt="site banner image" style="max-width:100%;"></img></a>

-This project is an e-commerce site developed to for Raspberry Pi products developed for submission as my Milestone 4 project as part of the Diploma in Software Development with the <a href="https://codeinstitute.net/" target="_blank">Code Institute</a>, the live version of the site deployed on Heroku is available <a href="https://pie-junkie.herokuapp.com" target="_blank">HERE</a>
+This project is an e-commerce site developed for Raspberry Pi products and was developed for submission as my Milestone 4 project as part of the Diploma in Software Development with the <a href="https://codeinstitute.net/" target="_blank">Code Institute</a>, the live version of the site is deployed on Heroku and available <a href="https://pie-junkie.herokuapp.com" target="_blank">HERE</a>

 <a href="https://pie-junkie.herokuapp.com"><img src="readme_assets/images/ami_site_view.jpg" target="_blank"
 alt="site view from AMI viewer" style="max-width:100%;"></img></a>